skeeto/atomkv/README.md

 AtomKV.get = async function(key: string): [any, number]

 /**
- * Forcefully set the given key to the specific value serializable for JSON.
+ * Forcefully assign a key to a JSON-serializable value.
  */
 AtomKV.set = async function(key: string, value: any)